citren0/graphics-engine/README.md

 This perspective projection is achieved through the "transformation matrix."
 ![image](https://github.com/citren0/graphics-engine/assets/42524057/0fe789f4-356a-433c-89c4-a36391e3eaef)\
 This transformation is applied to all vertices and results in their coordinates projected upon the "screen" at $w = 1$

+Further information can be found at my blog: [blog.cam-davis.com](blog.cam-davis.com)

 ## Build
 $ make